pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       MOF include files (specified with the '#pragma include' directive) are searched first in the directory of the including MOF file, and then in the directories specified with the --include option.

+      Any CIM objects (instances, classes and qualifiers) specified in the MOF files are deleted from the server.

       The global --verbose option will show the CIM objects that are removed.